 Compulsory purchase powers, almost always controversial, were deployed to relocate nearly 200 businesses and around 450 residents from the 500-acre site, not without complaints.
 The case is still made that the expense and disruption have not justified the outcomes, and that the area in question was growing quite nicely all by itself, without needing any big bang intervention by the state.
 That argument will go on for a while yet.
 There are always winners and losers with such projects, and one person’s regeneration triumph will always be another’s profit-driven vandalism.

-Next month, Historic Britain will contribute to the debate by publishing a book called Dispersal: Picturing Urban Change in East London.
+Next month, Historic England will contribute to the debate by publishing a book called Dispersal: Picturing Urban Change in East London.
 It documents in images and commentary the array of small businesses that used to be in the area and what became of them.